 How to stay motivated for running beginners

 One of the hardest things about being a beginner runner is getting started.
 The first time you lace up your running shoes and head out the door, you’re bound to feel intimidated.
-You face the usual anxieties that come with doing something new and challenging, but you’re also stepping into a world unfamiliar to most people.
+You face the usual anxieties of doing something new and challenging, but you’re also stepping into a world unfamiliar to most people.

 It’s easy to become overwhelmed by the prospect of running (particularly if you’re starting from a relatively sedentary lifestyle), and it’s tempting to give up before even trying.

-In order to avoid this pattern, new runners need to find ways to make it seem less intimidating while still learning the basics.
+To avoid this pattern, new runners must find ways to make it seem less intimidating while still learning the basics.

 One way to do this is by staying focused on what’s ahead instead of how far you have left to go.
-It’s important for beginners not to let their minds wander off onto all the other things they could be doing at that moment; otherwise, they’ll get bored or distracted and start looking for excuses not to run.
+Beginners mustn’t let their minds wander off onto all the other things they could be doing now; otherwise, they’ll get bored or distracted and start looking for excuses not to run.

-Even if it just means reminding yourself that it won’t be long until your planned run is over, focusing on the present can help ease some of the anxiety about straying from your normal routine.
+Even if it just means reminding yourself that it won’t be long until your planned run is over, focusing on the present can help ease some anxiety about straying from your routine.

 Another way to stay motivated when running beginner is by giving yourself small rewards.
 Sometimes